+Ceilings

-Ceilings Repair category: 2 Notes: Elevated moisture readings were recorded to some ceiling surfaces and concealed timbers may be defective.
-See 'Dampness, Rot and Infestation' section above.
-There is evidence of damp staining to some ceiling surfaces and should be closely monitored.
+Repair category: 2

+Notes: There is evidence of damp staining to some ceiling surfaces, although they appear dry when tested and should be closely monitored.

+There is evidence of plaster cracking.

+Internal walls

-Internal walls Repair category: 2 Notes: Elevated moisture readings were recorded to some internal wall surfaces and concealed timbers may be defective.
-See 'Dampness, Rot and Infestation' section above.
-There is evidence of damp staining to some internal wall surfaces and should be closely monitored.
+Repair category: 2

+Notes: There is evidence of damp staining to some internal wall surfaces, although they appear dry when tested and should be closely monitored.

+There is evidence of plaster cracking.